 Participants in the program are provided with cash grants that can be used for a variety of supports, such as:

 Grant funds can be used for other services that are directly related to caring for the disabled or aged individual.
 Supports and services not explicitly identified above need to be approved by the program staff.
 Grants can be given out as cash, vouchers, or as payment directly to the vendor.
-As of fiscal year 2017, the average grant amount was $967 / month.

 To begin the application process, one should contact the county office of Minnesota’s Department of Human Services.
 Unfortunately, this grant program is not available statewide.
 Contact your local county human services office to find out whether the grant is available in your county.
 A complete list of offices can be found here.
 More information can be found on the Minnesota CSG webpage or in this PDF.